htrajan/ht-drawsteel/Bestiary/High Elf Scribe.md

 - ✦ ≤11: 2 corruption damage
 - ★ 12–16: 4 corruption damage

-Effect: The next attack made against the target before the start of the scribe’s next turn has edge.
+Effect: The next attack made against the target before the start of the scribe's next turn has edge.

 **Otherworldly Grace**